 As the economy flourishes, there’s a boom in the construction of office, commercial, and industrial buildings, along with energy and transportation infrastructures being developed to handle economic demand.
 As cyberattacks effectively close down online activities like remote work and e-commerce, businesses require additional office space and retail premises.

-Due to society’s alignment for business principles, the priority is new construction projects completed as quickly and cheaply as possible.
+Due to society’s alignment with business principles, the priority is new construction projects completed as quickly and cheaply as possible.
 This leads to extra features and exceptional design being secondary considerations.

 How the IU value chain adapts to construction demands

-As construction needs to be both cost-effective and fast, the IU industry has to adopt lean principles.
-These then need to be combined with advanced manufacturing processes to ensure assets can be produced on a large scale via mass-customised and prefabricated modules.
+Construction must be cost-effective and fast, so the IU industry must adopt lean principles.
+These must be combined with advanced manufacturing processes to ensure assets can be produced on a large scale via mass-customised and prefabricated modules.

 Whether it’s bathrooms or bridge parts, all built assets are produced from set modules found in design libraries, and designs are standardised as much as possible for maximising efficiency.
-Despite the normalisation of modules, mass-customisation and advanced manufacturing techniques ensure all assets match up to customer requirements.
+Despite the normalisation of modules, mass customisation and advanced manufacturing techniques ensure that all assets match customer requirements.

 Construction work mostly happens within prefabrication factories.
-By combining traditional production techniques together with advanced manufacturing techniques – like 3D printing – factories can produce extensive quantities of customised modules in a swift fashion.
-Once shipped to building sites, the construction work primarily consists of assembling the modules.
-Due to the ‘plug-and-play’ aspect of the work, tasks can be done quickly and with fewer workers.
+By combining traditional production techniques with advanced manufacturing techniques – like 3D printing – factories can produce extensive quantities of customised modules swiftly.
+Once shipped to building sites, the construction work primarily involves assembling the modules.
+Due to the ‘plug-and-play’ aspect, tasks can be done quickly and with fewer workers.